 Admission is free for the event and there will be an open house at the Watkins family home for the duration of the event.
 Activities at the home will include holiday caroling, reading of family letters, free samples of traditional holiday treats, plum pudding flaming demonstrations, and an opportunity for children to visit with Father Christmas.
 Activities at the visitor center will include kids crafts, live traditional holiday music, and a performance by the Lathrop Singing Mules grade school choir.
 For further information contact the park office at (816) 580-3387.

-can enjoy at Fall or Spring on the Farm.
 A long-time volunteer greets visitors at Christmas on the Farm.